← Dashboard ↑ Back to Top

 • This decision is generally irreversible

 Example disaster: Cash out $50,000 at age 35.
 After taxes and penalties, you get ~$32,000.
-That $50,000 could hypothetically grow to $380,000+ by age 65 assuming historical market returns.
+That $50,000 could hypothetically grow to approximately $380,000 by age 65 assuming a hypothetical 7% average annual return — past performance does not guarantee future results.
 You may have traded hundreds of thousands of dollars for thirty-two thousand.

 Cashing out is widely considered the most financially damaging choice — income taxes plus a 10% penalty can eliminate 30–40% of your balance immediately, and that compounding growth is gone permanently.